 NP-FC10 (supplied)

-LCD screen ON (min.)
 LCD screen OFF (min.)

-Approx. 90 Approx. 120
+Approx. 80 Approx. 110

-^{4)}Continuous shooting with an image size of 160×112
+^{} Continuous shooting with an image size of 160×112

 - The battery life and the number of images recordable are decreased under the following conditions:

 - At low temperatures.

 - Using the flash.

 - Turning on and off frequently.

 - Using the zoom frequently.

 - When [POWER SAVE] is set to [OFF].

-- When [LCD BACKLIGHT] is set to [BRIGHT].

 - Using the battery pack used repeatedly or self-discharged after charging (page 96).